 In summary: a highly capable all-round fun machine.

-5. Haibike Xduro Cross 4.0
+10. Haibike Xduro Cross 4.0

 Reasons to buy

-While the Suntour NCX-E45 front forks can handle the roughness of off-roading they’re also able to deliver a stiff enough ride for on-road commuting too - making this bike a real all rounder.
+The Haibike Xduro Cross 4.0 is a trail bike setup, supported by a 250W Bosch Performance CX crank drive motor.
+While the Suntour NCX-E45 front forks can handle the roughness of off-roading, they’re also able to deliver a stiff enough ride for on-road commuting too, making this bike a real all rounder.

 For those that can’t imagine pushing the 21.9kg beast along, fret not, there is a Walk Mode where a little electric assist is even applied when you’re off the bike.

 On the downhill, all that weight will still come to a safe stop when you need it to thanks to Magura MT4 disc brakes.